inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 There's noing much left for a spler to do
 But to go commit siouxeyesighed.
 		-- Charles Follen Adams, "An Oraphic ament"
-"Being disintegrated makes me ve-ry an-gry!" <huff, huff>
+"Being disintegrated s me ve-ry an-gry!" <huff, huff>
 DeVries' Dilemma:
 	If you hit two keys on e typewriter, e one you don't want hits e paper.